Yasmani Grandal Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 20th-ranked team ERA across all league pitching staffs (4.50).
+- The Dodgers' 4.45 team ERA ranks 19th across all MLB pitching staffs.

-- Dodgers pitchers combine to rank 21st in baseball in home runs surrendered (81 total, 1.2 per game).
+- Dodgers pitchers combine to allow 81 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- The Dodgers are sending Gonsolin (3-1) out to make his ninth start of the season.
-He is 3-1 with a 2.21 ERA and 30 strikeouts in 40 2/3 innings pitched.

-- The righty last pitched on Tuesday against the Cincinnati Reds, when he went five innings, allowing three earned runs while giving up five hits.
+- The left-hander last pitched on Thursday against the Cincinnati Reds, when he threw seven scoreless innings while giving up five hits.

-- The 29-year-old has amassed an ERA of 2.21, with 6.6 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .163 against him.

 © 2023 Data Skrive.
 All rights reserved.